 - She is naturally confrontational

-In case you are also part of that combative attitude, check how to fix combative relationships.
+In case you are also part of that combative attitude, you also need to work on yourself.
+Check how to fix combative relationships.

 - It’s a power move

-In the third case you always share part or the guilt -or ever bear most of the guilt-.
+In the last case, you as the man also share part of the blame -or even bear most of the blame-.

 - You are noncommittal about something important to her (marriage, kids, fidelity… )